I learn, therefore I am.

 Before turning to consulting, I spent 25 years working in 5 distinctly different trade and professional associations.
 Along the way, I worked up close and personal with two different industries and three separate professions.
 Across these organizations I led staff departments in professional development, convention and meeting planning, marketing, membership, and communications.
 I had wonderful experiences working with people who cared a lot about what they do; I learned more about these industries and professions than I ever would have otherwise.
 These experiences broadened my horizons and fed my learner’s soul – and their diversity was the perfect training ground for the consulting work I do today with a wide variety of organizations.

-- Qualified lead assessor for the American National Standards Institute’s (ANSI) Certificate Accreditation Program, based on ASTM E2659-09, Standard Practice for Certificate Programs (2009-present), and for the ANSI-IREC Accreditation Program for energy efficiency and renewable energy certificate programs, based on International Renewable Energy Council Standard 14732: 2013 (2012-present)
+- Qualified lead assessor for the American National Standards Institute’s (ANSI) Certificate Accreditation Program, based on ASTM E2659-09, Standard Practice for Certificate Programs (2009-present)

-- Facilitator for ASTD’s 3-day, face-to-face Training Certificate Program (2007-present), Facilitating for Excellence Certificate (2012-present), and other pubic/corporate-onsite programs offered by ASTD
+- Facilitator for ATD’s 3-day, face-to-face Training Certificate Program (2007-present), Facilitating for Excellence Certificate (2012-present), and other public/corporate-onsite programs offered by the Association for Talent Development (ATD)

-- Creator of and facilitator for ASTD’s popular 3-part webinar Essentials of Coaching SMEs to Facilitate Learning (2009-present)
+- Creator of and facilitator for ATD’s popular 3-part webinar Essentials of Coaching SMEs to Facilitate Learning (2009-present)

 - A lifetime of ‘serial volunteering’ in civic, community, and professional organizations, including multi-year stints on two ASAE section councils: Communications and Professional Development (one year as PD chair)